amule-project/amule/branches/asio/readmeAsio.txt

 Important: aMule prints "Asio thread started" in log and console on startup.
 If it doesn't you have probably configured it to use wx sockets!

-Mind, amuled is not supported at the moment.